Hang Lung Properties

 currently subsidiary of Hang Lung Group, is a property developer in Hong Kong.
 It is a member of Hang Seng Index Constituent Stocks (blue chip) and is headquartered in the Standard Chartered Bank Building in Central, Hong Kong.

 History

 Hang Lung Properties Limited was incorporated in 1949 and was taken over by Hang Lung Group Limited in 1980.
 It became the property investment arm of Hang Lung Group Limited after the group re-organisation in 1987.
-The company is led by Ronnie Chan.
+The company is currently led by Adriel Chan.

-In November 2010, the company said it was aiming to raise up to HK$10.1 billion through a share placement to finance expansion on the mainland.
+As of June 2025, the company operates 10 properties across 8 cities in mainland China, with its Hangzhou project currently under development.

 Properties

 The company's main properties include Standard Chartered Bank Building, Baskerville House, Hang Lung Centre in Causeway Bay, Kornhill Plaza, Grand Centre in Tsim Sha Tsui, as well as One and Two Grand Tower, Hollywood Plaza (Hong Kong), and the Park-In Commercial Centre in Mong Kok.